 Auxiliary enterprises consist of various enterprise entities that exist predominantly to furnish goods or services to students, faculty, staff or the general public and charge a fee directly related to the cost of those goods or services.

 These include residence halls, apartments, food services, vending machines, and ticket sales, and are intended to be self-supporting.
-Auxiliary enterprise revenue decreased by \$448,000 between fiscal years 2017 and 2018.
+Auxiliary enterprise revenue increased by \$502,000 between fiscal years 2018 and 2019.

 OPERATING EXPENSES